sipeed/Maixduino_DOC/en/cores/analog.md

 Maixduino uses the pwm module of the K210 chip to implement the analogWrite() function.
 The analogRead() function is temporarily unavailable.

-In Maixduino, you can configure up to 12 pins in any 48 FPIOs to Analog Output.
+In Maixduino, you can configure up to 12 pins of the 48 FPIOs to be Analog Output.

 ----
 ## analogWrite()